List of Red Dwarf characters: Duane Dibbley

-Duane appears to possess a great deal of self hatred as he is aware of his differences and often states that he hates Duane Dibbley.
+Duane appears to possess a great deal of self-hatred as he is aware of his differences and often states that he hates Duane Dibbley.

 The character's brief appearances have proved incredibly popular.
 John-Jules' explanation for this was "No-one's ever written a black nerd before."

-Arlene Rimmer, Deb Lister, The Dog and Hilly
+Arlene Rimmer, Deb Lister, the Dog and Hilly

 Played by Suzanne Bertish, Angela Bruce, Matthew Devitt and Hattie Hayridge.

-They are alternative versions of Arnold Rimmer, Dave Lister, The Cat and Holly from a parallel universe in the episode "Parallel Universe" (1988).
+They are alternative versions of Arnold Rimmer, Dave Lister, the Cat and Holly from a parallel universe in the episode "Parallel Universe" (1988).
 With the exception of the Dog, the others are female versions of the regular characters.
 Dog has dog-like traits—for example a hatred of bathing.
 The Cat takes an instant dislike to him, but the Dog does not pick up on this and continues to mistake Cat for another dog.

+Queeg 500

-Queeg 500Queeg 500 (S2,E5) is a "back-up" computer AI system with an IQ of 500, played by Charles Augins.
-Queeg claims that Holly's IQ is not 6,000 but 6 and that Holly gets his information from a children's science book, called the Junior Colour Encyclopedia of Space.
+Queeg 500 (S2, E5) is a "back-up" computer AI system with an IQ of 500, played by Charles Augins.
+Queeg claims that Holly's IQ is not 6,000 but 6 and that Holly gets his information from a children's science book, called the Junior Colour Encyclopaedia of Space.
 He demotes Holly to night-watchman and takes over the ship.

 Queeg soon makes the crew's lives hell.
 Rimmer is forced to take regular long-distance runs whilst Cat and Lister are made to work for tiny amounts of food.
 They appeal to Holly who challenges Queeg to a game of chess, with the loser being deleted.
 Holly loses the game and fades from view.
 He then returns and announces that he was Queeg all the time.
 The whole thing was a practical joke to teach the crew to appreciate Holly even though he has gone a bit "computer senile".

 "Queeg" is a reference to Lieutenant Commander Philip Francis Queeg, USN, a fictional character in Herman Wouk's 1951 novel The Caine Mutiny and 1954 film of the same name.
 Both Queeg and Queeg 500 are in command of a vessel and prone to eccentric behaviour.
 Both display an oppressive command style and are prone to unprovoked angry outbursts.